Flank/flank-dashboard/metrics/web/docs/features/metrics_logger/01_metrics_logger_design.md

 The following subsections describe how to bind `DSN` and `release` options to the Sentry SDK using your build environment.

 _**Note**: The next sections operate environment variables and pass them to the `flutter build` command.
-This is required to use the `--dart-define` option to pass environment variable.
-Otherwise, it won't be available in application code._
+This is required to use the `--dart-define` option to pass the environment variable.
+Otherwise, it won't be available in the application code._

 #### Data Source Name (DSN)